Designations Congruent with Things: Chapter 17

 He clicks a button.

-Yeah, this window is going to need to be cleaned.
+Yeah, this window needs to be cleaned.

 Do they own Windex or a generic equivalent?